 1. Go on a coffee shop hop in the Plateau!

-If you’ve ever enjoyed a night of bar hopping, well why not spend a day cafe hopping?
-Break up your walk through Montreal’s streets with a warm cup of decadent hot chocolate or a strong shot of espresso at some of the Plateau’s best coffee joints.
-Start off on Mount-Royal Avenue at Cafe Paquebot; a cute little spot known for their delicious coffee and no-laptop policy, so you can really connect.
-Then, make your way down to Dispatch on Saint-Laurent: a bright and modern cafe serving up artisanal espresso and other delights.
-Next, head to the original Cafe Névé on Rachel; a casual spot for a pastry and killer mocha latte.
-Finally, finish off your cafe exploration at Cafe Nocturne; a chic little espresso bar.
-Along the way, you’ll get to discover the city’s incredible street art, too.
+Want somewhere new to hide out from the cold and simply hang out?
+Grab warm cup of decadent hot chocolate or a strong shot of espresso at one of the Plateau’s best coffee joints.
+First, on Mount-Royal Avenue is Cafe Paquebot; a cute little spot known for their delicious coffee and no-laptop policy, so you can really connect.
+Or, there’s Dispatch on Saint-Laurent: a bright and modern cafe serving up artisanal espresso and other delights.
+Next, the original Cafe Névé on Rachel; a casual spot for a pastry and killer mocha latte.
+Finally, Cafe Nocturne; a chic little espresso bar.

-Hopefully you’ve been inspired about some romantic things to do in Montreal this Summer – now go, lovebirds, conquer the city!
+Hopefully you’ve been inspired about some romantic things to do in Montreal this winter – now go, lovebirds, conquer the city!